codethug/SimpleTv/README.md

 The downloader names the files intelligently and files them in a folder per show.
 By default, the folder and file naming is [Plex friendly](https://support.plex.tv/hc/en-us/articles/200220687-Naming-Series-Season-Based-TV-Shows).

+## Command Line Parameters

+For full documentation on the command line parameters available, see the [Parameters documentation](doc/Parameters.md).

 ## Customizing Folder\\Filename

 To learn how to customize how the files are saved, see the [NamingFormat documentation](doc/NamingFormat.md).